 Likewise, day spa guests and members can spend the day at the spa, completely unaware of the fact that there is 97-bedroom hotel attached to the vast complex.

-The gate house entrance to Hoar Cross Hall hotel
+The Gate House at the entrance to the driveway leading up to Hoar Cross hotel

 The Ballroom at Hoar Cross Hall hotel with original William Morris wallpaper